 7. They admit fault.

 A commercial manager who admits fallibility is winning on two fronts.
-They are sending a message that a) it is OK to try but not succeed (thereby fostering a learning environment of creativity and engagement), and b) fostering loyalty in the team by showing they can admit their mistakes.
+They are sending a message that it is, firstly, OK to try but not succeed, and highlighting their loyalty in the team by showing they can admit their mistakes.

 How to make the grade: When you make a mistake with a new campaign or lose a big sale, the best way is to admit it to the team.
 (They'll almost certainly know anyway!)
-The best way to do it is to frame it as a learning opportunity that everyone can take something from, so pull out the lesson and share it freely.
+Frame it as a learning opportunity that everyone can take something from, so pull out the lesson and share it freely.

 8. They keep up with technology.